rossmacarthur/serde/CONTRIBUTING.rst

     git clone git@github.com:your_name_here/serde.git

 3. Setup and activate your virtualenv using pyenv or similar.
-You can use ``make install-all`` to install the package and all development dependencies into your virtualenv.
+You can use ``just install-all`` to install the package and all development dependencies into your virtualenv.

 4. Create a branch for local development::